How Metallica Remade Themselves Again With ‘Reload’

-Barely a year before, the underdog thrash-metal pioneers-turned-world’s biggest mainstream metal band had released ‘Load,’ which pushed the sonic reinvention undertaken by 1991’s commercial breakthrough Black Album to new heights of cross-genre experimenting — simultaneously delighting and dismaying different factions of Metallica fans for various reasons.
+The former underdog thrash-metal pioneers, now transformed into the world’s biggest mainstream metal band, had pushed the sonic reinvention undertaken by 1991’s commercial breakthrough Black Album to new heights of cross-genre experimenting on Load – simultaneously delighting and dismaying different factions of Metallica fans for various reasons.

 In a way, it's the most refreshingly spontaneous and least self-conscious album Metallica ever made.